-Line 15b-Amounts excluded.
+Line 15b.
+Amounts excluded.
 Enter the total of interest excluded on line 15b.
-The following interest may be excluded from PHC income:
+The following interest can be excluded from PHC income.

-- Interest constituting rent. - Interest on amounts set aside in a reserve fund under section 511 or 607 of the Merchant Marine Act of 1936. - Interest received by a broker or dealer (within the meaning of section 3(a)(4) or (5) of the Securities Exchange Act of 1934) in connection with (a) any securities or money market instruments held as property described in section 1221(a)(1), (b) margin accounts, or (c) any financing for a customer secured by securities or money market instruments. - Interest from line 4d of the Worksheet.
+- 1. Interest constituting rent. - 2.
+Interest on amounts set aside in a reserve fund under section 511 or 607 of the Merchant Marine Act of 1936 - 3.
+Interest received by a broker or dealer (within the meaning of section 3(a)(4) or (5) of the Securities Exchange Act of 1934) in connection with: - a.
+Any securities or money market instruments held as property described in section 1221(a)(1), - b.
+Margin accounts, or - c.
+Any financing for a customer secured by securities or money market instruments. - 4.
+Interest from line 4d of the Worksheet.